 This Black Bean Sweet Potato & Quinoa Burger is SOOOOOO good!
+I actually think it’s one of the best recipes I have on this site.
 It seemed involved, so I almost didn’t make it, but Joe pushed me to.
 I’m glad he did!
+Try it for yourself.
+It looks intimidating, but once you actually do it, you’ll realize it’s not that bad…and well worth it!
+This is completely plant based and absolutely delicious.

 - 1½ pounds sweet potatoes (smaller potatoes cook faster)